Ch4nKyy/BG3WASD/doc/guide.md

 ### Short way

 IsInControllerMode xrefs can be used to find this.
 You look for a function with a ```case 199``` statement.
 The number can change by a tiny amount.
+It is the ID of the ContextMenu.
-The case before that should be case 160.
+The case before that should be case 160, the ID of ActionCancel.
 case 199 could even be part of the Text column in the xref list, so it is very easy to find.
 Then, hook the only call of this function.

+Alternatively, a full text search for ```case 199``` or its hex value ```, C7h``` might help.

 ### Long way